bergsans/archaize-js/text/7_on_arrow_functions.md

 the parent.
 Therefore we must append a variable declaration to the parent node.
 Because it's easier and more efficient to traverse the 'tree' from top to bottom, we will look for any parent containing a child with an arrow function making use of `this`.
-If so is the case, we'll inject a variable declaration named 'self' that contains the (lexical) `this` so that 'self' would have this context stored before the program enters the child node.
+If this is the case, we'll inject a variable declaration named 'self' that contains the (lexical) `this` so that 'self' would have this context stored before the program enters the child node.